-You can park on either the left or right side of the building – in our experience the right side typically fills up faster than the left side and both parking lots seem to be the same distance from the entrance.
+You can park on either the left or right side of the building – in our experience the right side typically fills up faster than the left side yet both parking lots are located approximately the same distance from the entrance.
 Sometimes when it is busy there will be an attendant at the end of the driveway directing people to park.
-The massive cream colored limestone used in the building is reminiscent of public buildings in Washington DC or the Getty Center in Los Angeles.
+The sizable cream colored limestone used in the building is reminiscent of public buildings in Washington DC or the Getty Center in Los Angeles.

-This Neo Classical winery is about combining refined European elegance with a modern California styled building.
-Robert Mondavi used to describe the building as a “space ship” but when you get close you will see it is actually very elegantly designed.
+The Neo Classical architecture combines refined European elegance with a modern California feel.
+Robert Mondavi used to describe the building as a “space ship” but when you get close you will see it is very elegantly designed.
 Most likely classical music will be playing through speakers located in the courtyard to greet you and you can either walk to the left of the main entrance to their “Partner’s Room” for a tasting of their current release or if you have a prior appointment check in at the main reception through the large wooden doors.

 Their signature wine, Opus One is the only wine available for tasting in the Partner’s Room.
-For the price a good amount of wine is given – not your typical 1 oz pour that most wineries give!
-Tours are by appointment and usually last about 1 hour 15 minutes.
-These are extremely informative and are always conducted with small groups only.
+For the price a good amount of wine is poured – not your typical 1 oz pour that most wineries offer.
+Tours are by appointment and depending on the tour, usually last either 90 minutes (Estate Tour & Tasting, taste of one vintage) or 120 minutes (Library Tour & Tasting, taste of 2 vintages & a more in depth look at the winery).
+The tours are extremely informative with group sizes kept small.

-You start your tour with a sit down introduction with your guide – note the “old world” style furnishings in here.
+Tours begin in the ‘salon room’ with a sit down introduction provided by your host – note the “old world” style furnishings in here.
 A few items date back to the 18th century and some of the antiques are even much older.
-The items in this “salon room” were picked out by Robert Mondavi’s wife Margrit and the Baron’s daughter Baroness Philippine Rothschild (a current owner).
+These items were hand selected by Robert Mondavi’s wife Margrit and the Baron’s daughter Baroness Philippine Rothschild (both deceased).

-Opus One has one of the largest cleanest looking labs of any Napa winery we’ve been to!
-You will make a short stop here and then proceed to a large production styled room of which the top of about 40 tanks can be seen poking through the floor.
+Opus One has one of the largest and cleanest looking labs of any Napa winery we have visited to date.
+Guests will make a short stop here and then proceed to a large production styled room of which the top of about 40 tanks can be seen poking through the floor.
 This is one of the nicer production facilities you will see in the valley.
 The de-stemmer, sorting tables and other equipment can easily be wheeled from tank to tank depending on need.
-Everything is sorted by hand and all gravity fed into the tanks.
+Grapes are sorted using an optical sorter (one of the first wineries in the Napa Valley to embrace this technology) and then the grapes are gravity fed into the tanks.
 Two large rolling doors open with great views of the vineyards in the back of the winery.

-An overview of their vineyards will be discussed – and even from here you can clearly see how healthy and meticulously groomed these vineyards are.
-Questions are encouraged and help keep the group tour lively.
+During the tour, your host will discuss select details of how they manage their vineyards – from the winery (or from the upper balcony with its 360 degree view of the valley) one can clearly see how healthy and meticulously groomed these vineyards are.
+Questions are encouraged throughout the tour.
 A short walk downstairs leads to the actual tanks for a quick description of how they are used during production and then leads out of the tank room past an elegant staircase (which leads back up to the rotunda).
-Lastly you will enter a room which many might consider the highlight of the tour both because this is where your tasting will occur and also because of the view of their elegant barrel room.
-This is a semi-circular room called “The Grand Chai” contains approximately 1000 French Oak barrels all full of wine.
+Lastly you will enter a room which many might consider the highlight of the tour both because this is where your tasting will occur and also because of the views of the elegant barrel room.
+This semi-circular room is called “The Grand Chai” and contains approximately 1000 French Oak barrels full of wine.

-We tried the 2004 vintage; all of Opus One’s wines are extremely high quality, but yes some vintages are of higher quality than others and your guide can help clarify which ones these are.
-However, the 2004 is shaping up to be a winner.
-It is very smooth, with silky tannins and is well balanced and not one aspect of the wine dominates.
-At this age the wine is all about vibrant richly layered fruit on the palate – a few years of aging can only improve an already superb wine!
+We tried the 2004 vintage; all of Opus One’s wines are extremely high quality, but certain vintages are exceptional (such as 2013) and your guide can help clarify which ones these are.
+However, at the time of our tasting the 2004 was already an extremely enjoyable wine in its youth.
+It is very smooth on the palate, with silky tannins.
+A good word to describe this wine is balance – not one aspect of the wine dominates.
+At this age the wine is all about vibrant richly layered fruit on the palate – a few years of aging can only improve an already superbly crafted wine.

 Worried about cork taint?
-Not with Opus One as their levels of taint are extremely low, way below the average because they employ a serious testing program on any batch of corks they consider for purchase.
-They randomly sample corks from these 10,000 lot batches and when they find an unacceptable level of cork taint based on their tests, they will not order that particular batch.
+Not with Opus One as their levels of taint are extremely low – well below the average because they employ a detailed testing program on any potential corks being considered for purchase.
+Corks are randomly sampled from 10,000 lot batches and when an unacceptable level of cork taint has been discovered based on testing, that particular batch will not be ordered.

-Regardless of whether you are on a tour, be sure to walk up to the upper balcony for a very nice 360 degree view of the valley.
-Their well designed logo is a profile image of both Rothschild and Mondavi’s faces.
-Lastly a bit of wine trivia: Opus One was the only Napa winery verbally or visually referenced in the California Central Coast wine country based movie Sideways.
-Visit: www.opusonewinery.com
+The well designed logo is a profile image of both Rothschild and Mondavi’s faces.
+And a bit of wine trivia: Opus One was the only Napa winery verbally or visually referenced in the California Central Coast wine country based movie Sideways.